Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Figure~\ref{fig:Mitchell_slab_geo} summarizes the ion crystal structures observed in the laboratory as a function of the 2D areal number density ($\sigma_0 a_{ws2D}^2$) obtained by integrating over the axial extent of the crystal~\cite{Mitchell:1998}.
 The crystal structure was determined from direct images of the ion fluorescence from the central ($\rho \approx 0$) region of Doppler laser-cooled ion crystals with aspect ratios $\alpha\equiv Z_p/R_p < 0.1$ and ion number $N \lesssim 10^4$ ions.
-Starting with low 2D number density, single-plane crystals with a triangular lattice (the triangular lattice of Sec.~ \ref{Sec:GroundState2D}) was observed.
+Figure~\ref{fig:Mitchell_slab_geo} also compares the measured separation of the planes with the theory of \cite{Dubin:1993}.
+Starting with low 2D number density, the experiment reported single-plane crystals with a triangular lattice (see Sec.~ \ref{Sec:GroundState2D}).
 With increasing $\sigma_0 a_{ws2D}^2$, theory predicts a ``buckling-transition" to three closely spaced planes that is stable over a very small interval of $\sigma_0 a_{ws2D}^2$ (see Sec. \ref{sec:1_3_instability}).
 This small region of three planes is followed by two, more widely separated planes.
 Initially each plane has a square and then rhombic symmetry.
 As the planes move further apart, they transition into planes with hexagonal symmetry.
 With increasing $\sigma_0 a_{ws2D}^2$, eventually 3 planes with square symmetry form, and the pattern repeats.
-Fig.~\ref{fig:Mitchell_slab_geo} also compares the measured separation of the planes with the theory of \cite{Dubin:1993}.
-The overall agreement between experimental observations with the $T=0$, infinite extent theory of \cite{Dubin:1993} is good, with some minor discrepancies~\cite{Mitchell:1998}.
-One disagreement is that the transition from a single plane to a small region of closely spaced three planes was not yet observed.
+As visible from the figure, the overall agreement between experimental observations with the $T=0$, infinite extent theory of \cite{Dubin:1993} is good, with some minor discrepancies~\cite{Mitchell:1998}.
+One disagreement is that the transition from a single plane to a small region of closely spaced three planes was not observed.
 This transition is particularly interesting (see Sec.~\ref{sec:1_3_instability}) and motivates a more careful study at lower temperatures with new experimental tools.